Rhymney River

-The Rhymney River (Afon Rhymni) is a river in the Rhymney Valley, South Wales, flowing through Cardiff into the Severn Estuary.
+The Rhymney River (Afon Rhymni) is a river in the Rhymney Valley, South East Wales, flowing through Cardiff into the Severn Estuary.
 The river formed the boundary between the historic counties of Glamorgan and Monmouthshire until in 1887, the parishes east of the river, Rumney and St Mellons, were transferred from the jurisdiction of Newport, to Cardiff in Glamorgan.

 The river flows south from its source near Rhymney through New Tredegar, Bargoed, Ystrad Mynach, and Llanbradach to Caerphilly at the southern end of the Rhymney Valley.
 Then past Bedwas, Trethomas, Machen, Draethen, Llanrumney and Rumney and its estuary into the River Severn.

 The Rhymney Valley was created as a glacial valley.
 Sourced within the valley, on the southern edge of the Brecon Beacons, the Rhymney River descends steeply through the town of New Tredegar towards Ystrad Mynach, and then onwards south across a flat plain before entering the Severn Estuary to the east of Cardiff.
 The villages of Groesfaen, Deri, Pentwyn and Fochriw are located in the Darran Valley and not the Rhymney Valley, which joins the Rhymney Valley at Bargoed.

 Covering a distance of 30 mi, the catchment is divided into two distinct parts: